-Michael Horton in chapter 3 of Christless Christianity: The Alternative Gospel of the American Church focuses on the Word of Faith movement (or prosperity gospel), and in particular looks at the person who has embodied it successfully, Joel Osteen of Lakewood Church in Houston, TX.
+Michael Horton in the third chapter of Christless Christianity: The Alternative Gospel of the American Church focuses on the Word of Faith movement (or prosperity gospel).
+In particular, he looks at the person who has embodied it successfully, Joel Osteen of Lakewood Church in Houston, TX.
 Osteen never uses the words, “sin” or “sinners” (by his own admission), and Horton points out he trivializes sin in a couple of ways.
-This can been seen not only in Osteen, but other authors whose books currently grace the shelves of Christian bookstores.
+This can be seen not only in Osteen but other authors whose books currently grace the shelves of Christian bookstores.

 Horton says that one could come away from this message (that is pretty well steeped in American optimism) concluding that “we are not saved by Christ’s objective work for us but by our subjective personal relationship with Jesus through a series of works that we perform to secure his favor and blessings.”